ttImp/FullwoodHackAcademy/README.md

 2. Explore the website.
 Find the "About Us" page.
 3. Look at the employee profiles.
 Can you guess what their usernames might be?
 (Hint: Companies often use the first name as a username).
 4.  **Choose one person to be your target.** Remember their likely username for the next steps.
+5. Try to login to the account using the name you have chosen, can you learn anything about the how the username must be structured?

 ---